 So what?
 Jeremy: Even if logos and slogans pale in effectiveness compared with other identity management tools, if a place is going to have them – and it probably is – they might as well be halfway decent; there’s no argument there.

-Did you find this post on the (mis)use of slogans and logos in place marketing and branding useful?
-Please share!
+Liked this post on the (mis)use of slogans and logos in place marketing and branding?
+Spread the word!

 Latest posts by The Editorial Team (see all)